m-odonovan/PVAOpenAIManager/SolutionFiles/readme.md

+#Readme
-Here you will find Power Platform solution files.
-There are 2 solutions
+There are 2 Power Platform Solution files:

-1. Custom Connector - import this first
+1. DocumentIndexerConnector Custom Connector - this must be imported first
-2. Main Solution - import this second
+2. GenericPVAGPTManager - import this after the connector solution

+Use the folders to find the latest version of each solution.
+For each solution both a managed and unmanaged version is available.